HELL – Why Believe in it?

 We must recognize that God is just as much a God of righteousness and true justice as He is a God of love and mercy.
 Just as oil cannot mix with water, neither can God overlook sin and allow it to dwell in His presence.
 It is for this reason that God in His love and mercy provided a means by which His justice could be fully satisfied.

-Scripture declares that, “…without the shedding of blood there is no forgiveness.”—Hebrews 9:22 Thus, the only way God could extend love and mercy to sinful humanity, was to redeem mankind by allowing the blood of His Son to be shed to pay the price for our sin.
-All who have embraced the free gift of forgiveness granted in Jesus Christ will be spiritually cleansed from their sins and will thus be able to dwell in God’s presence forever in everlasting life.
-(See Romans 6:23; John 5:24; 1 John 1:9; Hebrews 10:20, 14) Those who reject the cleansing offered in Christ, however, will have no other choice than to enter everlasting punishment in hell as this is the only place that they will be able to reside with their sin and impurity apart from the presence of God.
+Scripture declares: “Without the shedding of blood there is no forgiveness” (Hebrews 9:22).
+Thus, the only way God could extend love and mercy to sinful humanity was to redeem mankind by allowing the blood of His Son to be shed to pay the price for our sin.
+All who have embraced the free gift of forgiveness granted in Jesus Christ will be spiritually cleansed from their sins and will thus be able to dwell in God’s presence forever in everlasting life (see Romans 6:23; John 5:24; 1 John 1:9; Hebrews 10:20, 14).
+Those who reject the cleansing offered in Christ, however, will have no other option than to enter everlasting punishment in hell, as this is the only place that they will be able to reside with their sin and impurity apart from the presence of God.

-Furthermore, if annihilation were God’s permanent judgment against those who reject Him, how would this type of judgment be righteous as it would treat everyone alike — regardless of the kind of life he or she lived here on earth?
-How could God be righteous to allow someone who lived a relatively moral life to undergo the same kind of judgment of “annihilation” that a person like Adolph Hitler who killed over 6 million Jews through his Nazis regime would receive?
+Furthermore, if annihilation were God’s permanent judgment against those who reject Him, how would this type of judgment be righteous, as it would treat everyone alike — regardless of the kind of life he or she lived here on earth?
+How could God be righteous to allow someone who lived a relatively moral life to undergo the same kind of judgment of “annihilation” that a person like Adolph Hitler, who killed over 6 million Jews through his Nazi regime, would receive?